penge/my-notes/README.md

 **11. Is My Notes free?**

 My Notes is open source, free to download, install, and use.
-The recommended way to install My Notes is from [<ins>Web Store</ins>](https://chrome.google.com/webstore/detail/my-notes/lkeeogfaiembcblonahillacpaabmiop).
+The recommended way to install My Notes is from [Web Store](https://chrome.google.com/webstore/detail/my-notes/lkeeogfaiembcblonahillacpaabmiop).

 <br><br>